CS-433/ml-project-2-vikings_ml/README.md

 The folder `data/` contains the original train and test data as well as the two augmented setups, `training` and `training_double`, with a 90/10 split, and finally `training_final` which is similar to the `training` folder, but all crops is of size 256x256 without resizing and there is no 90/10 split.
 All the augmented setups contains an `images` and a `groundtruth` folder.

-The folder `baseline/` contains the implementation and the scripts to train the baseline CNN and the simple logistic regression.
+The folder `baseline/` contains the implementation and the scripts to train the baseline CNN and the simple logistic regression:
+* `baseline.py` contains the code for the baseline CNN provided by the course staff, and is credited to Aurelien Lucchi (ETH).
+* `handling_images.py` provides functions for handling images in `baseline.py`, and should also be credited to Lucchi.
+* `logistic.ipynb` contains our implementation of a logistic regression baseline.
+* `helpers.py` provides several helper functions for the logistic regression that are provided by the course staff.

 The folder `unet_classical/` contains the implementation and the scripts to train our first UNet implementation.
 This UNet is implemented by ourselves using TensorFlow.
+* `data_handling_unet.ipynb` contains helper functions for data handling related to our UNet model.
+* `Unet.py` contains our UNet model as well as the LadderNet expansion.
+* `train_unet.py` contains training of our UNet.
+* `run_unet_nb.ipynb` contains training of our UNet.

-The folder `seg_mod_unet/` contains the implementation and the scripts to train the ensemble of UNets with the resnet34 backbone.
+The folder `seg_mod_unet/` contains the implementation and the scripts to train the ensemble of UNets with the ResNet34 backbone.
 These UNets are implemented by using the `segmentation_models` library.
+* `data_handling.py` contains helper functions for handling images provided by the course staff and ETH.
+* `final_model.ipynb` handles the data processing, modelling, predictions, and post-processing for the Unet with ResNet34 architecture.
+* `helpers.py` contains helper functions utilized in `final_model.ipynb`.

 The script `augmentation.py` contains the functions used to generate augmentations of the original data set.